-A full scale permitting process, including an Environmental Impact Assessment (EIA) and consultations, started in 2007 and in October 2009 an application was filed to the permitting body, the Environmental Court in Vänersborg.
+A full-scale permitting process, including an Environmental Impact Assessment (EIA) and consultations, started in 2007 and in October 2009 an application was filed to the permitting body, the Environmental Court in Vänersborg.
 Final court negotiations took place in May 2010 and the permit was issued in July 2010.
-Seabased was responsible for and carried out the Environmental Impact Statement (EIS), including consultations etc., for the whole permitting process.
-Due to unclear competitive legislation, under the EU, the project awaited clearance from the EU for one and a half years before the project approval and start was given, which halted the project with some 18 months.
-A large number (15+) of additional permits/consents/licenses, from various authorities, were also required in order to enable necessary pre-construction studies, the project start itself and operation.
+Seabased was responsible for and carried out the Environmental Impact Statement (EIS), including consultations, etc., for the whole permitting process.
+Due to unclear competitive legislation, under the EU, the project awaited clearance from the EU for one and a half years before the project approval and start was given, which halted the project for approximately 18 months.
+A large number (35+) of additional permits/consents/licenses, from various authorities, were also required in order to enable necessary pre-construction studies, the project start itself, and operation.

 Permit for operation is 20 years.